-Enterprises policies for sustainable development in the context of COVID-19 are a reflection of public policies, but also include specific elements depending on the field of activity, organizational culture, etc. Current enterprise policies would need to address digitization, teleworking; accessing non-reimbursable financing, protection of workers at work, consultation with employees and other stakeholders on defining expectations for the COVID-19 pandemic, use of innovative technologies to assist in the treatment, testing, monitoring or other aspects of COVID-19 pandemic, and international trade.
+Enterprises’ sustainable development policies in the context of COVID-19 may reflect these public policies but may also include other specific elements depending on the field of activity, organizational culture, and so forth.
+Current enterprise policies need to address digitization; teleworking; access to non-reimbursable financing; worker protections; consultations with employees and other stakeholders to define expectations during the COVID-19 pandemic; the use of innovative technologies to assist in treatment, testing, monitoring, or other aspects of the COVID-19 pandemic; and international trade.

-It highlights, in the context of COVID-19, the overall enterprise policy and the partial policies that enterprises need to develop and implement in order to overcome this crisis.
-As partial policy models for this period, necessary for sustainable development, we can consider:
+The COVID-19 pandemic has highlighted the need for enterprises to develop and implement both overall enterprise policies and partial policies to overcome this crisis.
+A company's policies are not only simple concretizations of its strategy but also account for changes in its external and internal environments.
+Applying these policies by adapting them to the context in which they are implemented can serve to increase a company's performance.
+Furthermore, a company's policies are established at different hierarchical levels.
+Top management policies reflect the company’s mission, purpose, and business philosophy.
+The policies developed for lower hierarchical levels are used to execute the policies developed for higher hierarchical levels, and thus, they are more explicit, concrete, and detailed, with limited areas of applicability and short time horizons for implementation [6].

+3. Detailed frameworks for enterprise policy models
-the company's policy to manage the infection of employees with COVID-19 at work;

-the company's policy of maintaining and increasing economic indicators: sales volume, turnover, profit, number of employees, in the context of COVID -19, for sustainable development.
+During the COVID-19 crisis, an enterprise may need to implement several partial policy models to facilitate sustainable development.
+This study lays out the frameworks for two such policy models.
+The first is a policy for managing COVID-19 infections among a company’s employees, and the second is a policy for maintaining and enhancing a company’s economic indicators, such as its sales volume, turnover, profit, and number of employees, in the context of COVID-19.

-A. Company policy to manage the infection of employees with COVID-19 at work
+A. Policy for managing COVID-19 infections at work

-The company's policies are not only simple concretizations of the strategy, but also take into account the changes in the external and internal environment of the company, which contributes to increasing the company's performance by applying these policies, adapted to the time it is implemented.

-The elaboration of the “Company policy to manage the infection of employees with COVID-19 at work” has become a necessity in the context of the emergence of COVID-19.
-No one and nothing predicted this fact, when the global policy and the partial policies of the company were drawn up.
+Developing a company policy for managing COVID-19 infections among employees at work has become a necessity in the context of the pandemic.
+This issue was not necessarily predicted when companies’ global and partial policies were being drawn up.
+However, such policies are now required to overcome the challenges of the pandemic.
+These policies can act as emergency plans in times of necessity.
+A company policy for managing COVID-19 infections among employees can be structured as follows [6]:

-Today, this policy is needed to overcome the difficult times we are going through.
-It's like a rescue plan in case of need.
-The structure of the “Company policy to manage the infection of COVID-19 employees at work” is as follows [6]:

-presentation of medium-term objectives, through this policy aiming at: reducing the exposure to COVID-19, at the workplace; safe resumption of activity after a break; managing employees who work from home; managing the high absenteeism rate; managing employees who have been ill.
+Presentation of the policy’s medium-term objectives, such as reducing exposure to COVID-19 at the workplace, resuming activity safely after a break, managing employees who work from home, dealing with a high absenteeism rate, and handling employees who have been ill.

-the determination of the volume and resources necessary to achieve the objectives is made according to the number of employees, the financial strength of the company, access to nonreimbursable financing for COVID-19 management in the company, the object of activity, and includes material, financial and human resources may make them available to manage the infection of employees with COVID-19.
+Determination of the volumes and resources necessary to achieve the policy’s objectives based on the company’s number of employees, financial strength, access to non-reimbursable financing for COVID-19 management, and targeted activity; these resources can include material, financial, and human resources that may be made available to manage COVID-19 infections among employees.

-establishing actions that lead to the achievement of objectives, thus mobilizing all the company's resources.
-The main actions to be taken to manage COVID-19 in the enterprise are considered to be the following: risk assessment in the enterprise and establishing appropriate measures, employee involvement, remote work as a modern way of practicing the profession, management of sick employees, lessons learned what needs to be passed on in the future, good information for employees.
+Establishment of actions that can lead to the achievement of the policy objectives, thereby mobilizing all of the company's resources.
+The primary actions to be taken to manage COVID-19 within an enterprise are conducting an enterprise risk assessment and establishing the appropriate measures accordingly, ensuring employee involvement, enabling remote work as a new way to carry out the enterprise’s tasks, managing sick employees, identifying lessons to be incorporated in the future, and providing accurate information to employees.